TCLamnidis/BareBonesBash/README.md

 ```

 Now for one last move, here is a lesser-known trick.
 When using `cd` you can
 use a dash (`-`), to indicate 'my previous location'.
-So, now, to escape from
+So, now, to return to our
-the documents directory we can type:
+home directory from the documents directory we can type:

 ```bash
 cd -